raspberrypilearning/fart-detector/WORKSHEET.md

 ![](images/fzz_multimeter.png)

-If you want the calibration to run more slowly, to give you more time to see the values on the multimeter, then you can just increase the `sleep_time` parameter to the `calibrate` function on the line below:
+If you want the calibration to run more slowly, to give you more time to see the values on the multimeter, then you can just increase the `sleep_time` parameter on the call to the `calibrate` function on the line below:

-`fresh_air = calibrate(trace = True, sleep_time = .5)`
+`fresh_air = calibrate(trace = True, sleep_time = 0.5)`

 Try `1.5` instead of `0.5` and see how that looks.
 Run the code again with `sudo ./farts.py` when you're ready.